Perambalur district

-Perambalur is one of the 38 districts (an administrative district) in the state of Tamil Nadu, India.
+Perambalur district is one of the 38 districts (an administrative district) in the state of Tamil Nadu, India.
 The district headquarters is located at Perambalur.
-The district occupies an area of 1,752 km² and had a population of 565,223 with a sex-ratio of 1,003 females for every 1,000 males in 2011.
+The district occupies an area of 1,752 km2 and had a population of 565,223 with a sex-ratio of 1,003 females for every 1,000 males in 2011.

 Perambalur district is a centrally located inland district of Tamil Nadu.
 It was trifurcated from the erstwhile composite Tiruchirappalli district and was formed on 1 January 1995.
 The district is bounded by the following districts Kallakurichi in the North, Cuddalore in Northeast, Ariyalur in East, Tiruchirappalli in West and South and Salem in Northwest.

 Geography

 The district lies in the southern plateau and hill zone of agro-climate regional planning with characteristics of semi-arid climate and the world class black granite in Pachai Malai hills.
 The soil is predominantly red loamy and black soil.
 The normal rainfall of the district is 908 mm which is less than 946.9 mm, the normal rainfall of the State.
 The precipitation during northeast monsoon, southwest monsoon and remaining winter & hot weather period account for 52%, 34% and 14% of annual rainfall, respectively.

 Cauvery is the major river flowing in the region and the composite district has a canal system covering just 47 km stretch and ayacut of 11,610 ha.
 The ground water resource through tubewells and wells contribute nearly 68% of irrigated area command.
 The major crops grown in the district are paddy, groundnut, sugarcane and millets.
 Cashew is the major plantation crop.
 Now the major cultivation is small Onion, totally 24% in Tamil Nadu i.e. first place in Tamil Nadu.
 The Onion cultivation villages are Erattai malai sandhu (Keelakkarai), Esanai, Elambalur, Nakkasalem, Ammapalayam, Siruvayalur, Chettikulam, Kalarampatty, Melapuliyur, Navalur, K.Pudur, Arumbavur, Irur, Alathur, Padalur, etc.